 SRJC Petaluma is hosting two (2) week-long summer CyberSecurity Camps for high school students, which feature five days of FREE introductory cybersecurity training.
-Instruction is led by Computer Studies faculty.
+Instruction is led by Computer Studies faculty and CS students.
 Training modules developed by the CyberPatriot program cover a variety of topics including hacking prevention, system hardening, access control, and system protection.
 Each five-day program ends with team competitions and awards.

 WHAT IS CYBERPATRIOT?

 CyberPatriot is the National Youth Cyber Education Program.
 There are three main programs within CyberPatriot: the National Youth Cyber Defense Competition, AFA CyberCamps and the Elementary School Cyber Education Initiative.
 CyberPatriot was conceived by the Air Force Association (AFA) to inspire students toward careers in cybersecurity or other science, technology, engineering, and mathematics (STEM) disciplines critical to our nation's future.

 For more information visit: https://www.uscyberpatriot.org/Pages/About/What-is-CyberPatriot.aspx